about this project

 about this artist

-Julia Munroe Mandeville (she/her b.1984) is a multi award winning arts and cultural worker.
-Her transdisciplinary approaches include curator and producer, song/writer and book artist, civic and social practice artist, grassroots organizer and advocate, and more.
-At 40, her professional portfolio spans nearly three decades, ranging from intimate narrative excavations to vast immersive engagements.
+Julia Munroe Mandeville (she/her b.1984) is a multi award winning artist and cultural worker.
 With the dream that we can make a joyous, just, and peaceful future by and for all, Julia nurtures cooperative leadership teams and builds open public programs for lifelong learning, creative expression, self discovery, and collective impact.
+She interweaves roles including song/writer and book artist, civic and social practice artist, curator and producer, nonprofit leader and social impact entrepreneur, grassroots organizer and community advocate, and more.
+At 40, her portfolio spans three decades, ranging from intimate narrative excavations to vast immersive engagements.

 Her prior staff positions include Director of Programs & Community Relations at Harwood, Associate Director of Programs & Communications at Creative ABQ, Founding Program Coordinator at Great Books Summer Reading Program, and Research Assistant to a Senior Curator at the Guggenheim Museum.
 She's served an array of cultural, social, and economic vitality initiatives via board or leadership roles, including Tricklock Company, Albuquerque Poet Laureate Program, MiABQ, Emerge ABQ, Women & Creativity, and more.

-A lifelong singer and songwriter, Julia’s primary artistic practice from 2014-2019 revolved around composing with Meghan Ferguson Mráz and Casey Mráz.
+A lifelong singer and songwriter, Julia’s primary studio practice from 2014-2019 revolved around composing with Meghan Ferguson Mráz and Casey Mráz.
 As the trio Trip the Light Fantastic, with Meghan on cello and Casey on piano, guitar, banjo, and production, Julia found soulmates for her vocals and lyrics.
 Trip the Light Fantastic recorded 3 EPs and a rehearsal playlist.
-In 2019, Julia and Casey became Meghan’s primary home hospice caretakers as she died of breast cancer at 34.
-When Meghan crossed over, the music Julia had heard in her head since childhood disappeared and all that was left were the lyrical words.
+In 2019, Julia and Casey became primary home hospice caretakers as Meghan died of breast cancer at 34.
+When Meghan crossed over, the melodies Julia had heard in her head since childhood went quiet, and all that was left were the lyrical words.

-In 2019, through a dark night of the soul, Julia began channeling these lyrical words, profound griefs, and enduring creative energies into independent writing, research, and illustration.
+In 2019, through a long dark night of the soul, Julia began channeling these lyrical words, deep griefs, and enduring creative energies into independent writing, research, and illustration.
 Her experiments grew into a multimodal open journal and book arts collection.
-Following the loss of her cherished grandmother and artistic mentor, Enid Campbell Hughes Munroe, Julia began publishing The Infinite Scroll Project in the pandemics of spring 2020.
-Following several scrolls that were made in isolation and entirely digital, Julia returned to handmade book arts objects in spring 2023.
-She continues to release all volumes through this site — imagining it as a free living library, one curious about reflection and expression as modalities of re/generation.
+Catalyzed by the loss of her grandmother and artistic mentor, Enid Campbell Hughes Munroe, Julia began publishing The Infinite Scroll Project in the pandemics of spring 2020.
+Following several volumes that were made in isolation and entirely digital, Julia moved to handmade book arts objects in winter 2022.
+She continues to release all volumes through this site — imagining it as an experimental living library, curious about reflection, expression, and inquiry as modes of re/generation.

-Recent press on her creative practices and public programs includes Hyperallergic, Americans for the Arts Artsblog, NPR-KUNM, KSFR Santa Fe, New Mexico Living, Albuquerque Journal, The Paper, and Albuquerque Business First.
+Recent press on her artistic practices and public programs includes Hyperallergic, Americans for the Arts Artsblog, NPR-KUNM, KSFR Santa Fe, New Mexico Living, Albuquerque Journal, The Paper, and Albuquerque Business First.

 The great/grand/daughter of working women artists and artisans, Julia channels multicultural lineage, universal liberation, and generational change with every breath.
 Based where the Sandia and Manzano mountains meet, she lives and makes in Albuquerque, on Tiwa Lands, with her beloveds James and Iris.
-New Mexico is her meaning of home.
+Curiosity is her compass, and New Mexico is her meaning of home.

 intellectual property & creative commons